-Use extreme care not to drop the boiler or cause bodily injury while lifting or positioning the boiler for installation.
-Failure to comply with the above guidelines can result in substantial property damage, serious injury or death.
+Use extreme care not to drop the boiler or cause bodily injury while lifting or mounting the boiler onto the wall bracket.
+Once mounted, verify that the boiler is securely attached to the bracket and wall.
+Failure to comply with the above guidelines can result in substantial property damage, serious injury, or death.

 3.5.
-Leveling Instructions
+Stud Walls - Installation